DobreAdriana/FMI-UNIBUC/First Year/Second Semester/3DMP/README.md

 # 3D Modeling and Printing
-This contains all my projects for the course "Introduction to 3D Modeling and Printing", held at Faculty of Mathematics and Computer Science, University of Bucharest.
+This folder contains all my projects for the course "Introduction to 3D Modeling and Printing", held at Faculty of Mathematics and Computer Science, University of Bucharest.
 My projects for this course are created using Fusion 360 and PrusaSlicer.

 Table of contents: